ecelis/ianseo-docker/README.md

 ## Relase and Publish images to Docker registries

-There are github actions wired to this repository, after mergin a barnach into `master` you must tag the commit to publish with semantic versioning.
+There are github actions wired to this repository, after mergin a bracnch into `master` you must tag the commit to publish with semantic versioning.
 Ex: v2022.01.01.1 vYEAR.MONTH.DAY.REVISION.
 Official I@anseo versioning has integers as REVISION, however docker releases may add an alphabetic charater to the REVISIOn integer to support my own releases linked to official ones.

 ```
 git checkout master